jnozzi/cocoadev.com/markdown/NSSplitViewDrag.md

 ----

-Try General/RBSplitView if you haven't already.
+Try RBSplitView if you haven't already.

 ----